-Of the 24 SPOs and 51 non-SPOs examined, 77 services specified target populations, with youth (18.2%) as being the most common (see Figure 3).
+Of the 24 ISOs and 51 MSOs examined, 77 services specified target populations, with youth (18.2%) as being the most common (see Figure 3).
 For gender, women (10.4%) were more targeted in specified services, compared with LGBTQIA+ (1.3%) and other genders (unspecified in any services scanned).
-[61] Regarding race, ethnicity or country of origin, more services were targeted to specific groups based on ethnicity or country of origin (10.4%), rather than race (5.2%).
-In terms of class or profession, professional or skilled immigrants were more prioritized and targeted with specified services (7.8%), compared with those who were not (unspecified in any services scanned).
-[62] ourended .
+The focus on women and youth may suggest that they are more in need of targeted support compared to other groups.
+A potential gap in service provision is highlighted by the limited number of services specifically available for the LGBTQIA+ newcomer community, which raises concerns about inclusivity [61].
+Regarding race, ethnicity or country of origin, more services were targeted to specific groups based on ethnicity or country of origin (10.4%) rather than race (5.2%).
+Services are designed with a cultural approach in mind and provide targeted support based on ethnic backgrounds or national identity.
+However, those from racialized backgrounds might be underrepresented in the services available.
+In terms of class or profession, professional or skilled immigrants were notably prioritized and targeted with specified services (7.8%).
+The greater focus on skilled or professional immigrants may reflect Canada’s immigration ethos, which prioritizes attracting economic migrants, i.e., immigrants selected based on their ability to contribute to Canada’s economy [62].
+Nonetheless, this emphasis neglects other newcomer groups, such as those with lower skills and those who require additional support.
+While these findings detail the target populations of 77 target populations, some overlap between categories may exist beyond what was explicitly stated in the organization’s service descriptions (e.g., a service for Muslim women may be both ethnic and gender-based).
+In other words, our classification depended on the primary focus of the organization.

 Figure 3.
 Target populations.
-SPO and non-SPO population categories
+ISO and MSO population categories

 Online modality

-Findings suggest that SPOs have three types of online delivery formats: (1) e-learning which meant classes and services were delivered online, (2) hybrid, classes and services were being delivered both online and in-person, and (3) temporary which referred to classes and services that had been preliminarily moved online due to COVID-19.
-Based on 24 SPOs, 62 services from these organizations specified their delivery format, 28 services were provided through e-learning, 16 services through a hybrid format and 18 services temporarily moved online.[63][63]
+Findings suggest that ISOs have three types of online delivery formats: (1) e-learning, where classes and services are delivered online, (2) hybrid, where classes and services are delivered both online and in-person, and (3) temporary, which refers to classes and services that had been preliminarily moved online due to COVID-19.
+Based on 24 ISOs, 62 services from these organizations specified their delivery format: 28 services were provided through e-learning, 16 services were provided through a hybrid format, and 18 services were temporarily moved online.
+These various delivery formats demonstrate ISOs' adaptability to respond to the diverse needs of newcomers and ensure continued support during the COVID-19 pandemic.
+E-learning or hybrid can benefit newcomers with additional commitments such as caring for children or work [63].
+The hybrid model is likely a long-term digital strategy, and is increasingly in demand, especially in the Language Instruction for Newcomers to Canada (LINC) program [63].

 Discussion

-Core-Periphery in Calgary’s immigrant-serving sector
+Core-Periphery in Calgary’s immigrant-serving sector: Highlighting issues of power

+As a concluding theoretical point, we argue that our empirical results and insights point to issues of power and contestation (as detailed below).
+We further argue that Canada’s immigrant-serving sector is better described or conceptualized via a core-periphery model, vis-à-vis a hub-and-spoke model previously theorized and analyzed in existing scholarship.
+The hub-and-spoke model, as discussed in the background section, helps consider the connections and networked institutionality of public entities and nonprofit/ private entities in supporting immigrants.
+However, the hub-and-spoke model fails to sufficiently take into account and give consideration to issues of power that are inherent and constitutive of such connections and networks of governance.